 - Ohio: Why companies are building second HQs in Ohio: A diverse economy, low cost of living, and corporate-friendly tax structure is luring business to the Buckeye State

 Global GDP growth is projected to be 5.5% in 2021, with global output rising above the pre-pandemic level by mid-2021, according to OECD Economic Outlook report.
 The European Central Bank said it would accelerate money-printing to keep a lid on euro zone borrowing costs, signaling that it is determined to lay the foundation for a solid economic recovery.
 U.S. agricultural exports to China in 2020 rose to 55.5M tons and comprised one-quarter of all farm shipments.
-Taiwan offered reassurances it has sufficient water reserves to keep chip makers humming amid the worst drought in 56 years.
+Taiwan offered reassurances it has sufficient water reserves to keep chip makershumming amid the largest drought in 56 years.
 TSMC sees no impact on production so far and has a contingency plan.
 UN Member States agreed a new statistical framework that takes into account the contributions of nature, when measuring economic prosperity and human well-being.